 During its 24 years lifetime, Smashbox has changed its views regarding cruelty quite a few times already.
 Making cruelty-free products, selling in China, allowing animal tests, revoking from China, getting cruelty-free status from PETA… it has been a long ride.

 Consumers often get confused regarding the brand’s animal testing policies.
 Couldn’t agree more!
 I feel your dilemma.
 Hop through this report and you’ll know what you didn’t about Smashbox Cosmetics.

 1990s: It all started with the great-grandson of the famous Max Factor (yes, I’m talking about the founder of beauty brand Max Factor), Davis Factor.
 Davis had seen plenty of professional photography studios in L.A. during the 90s.

 In that period, there were multiple world-class photo studios for magazine cover shoots.
 But, L.A. lacked in one thing.

 1996: And that was a common studio where makeup, as well as photoshoots, can be done.
 Davis and his brother Dean started Smashbox Studios to fill this gap.
 Today’s Smashbox cosmetics debuted in 1996.

 It was and still is a huge part of Smashbox Studios.
 All Smashbox products still get tested on models at Smashbox Studios.
 The main aim of this brand was to provide long-lasting TV and screen makeup that doesn’t feel heavy on the skin.

 The brand was a huge success in the drugstores of the US.

-2010: In 2010, Estee Lauder bought Smashbox and started launching it overseas.
-Smashbox is now available in the US, UK, south-east Asia among others.
+2010: In 2010, Estee Lauder which does animal testing bought Smashbox and started launching it overseas.
+Smashbox is now available in the US, UK, and South-East Asia among others.
 Cameron Diaz and Drew Barrymore are among the celebrity fans of Smashbox.